electrocatstudios/PiMenu/README.md

 # PiMenu
 Make Raspberry Pi Menus easily to display on a screen.
 Note: This needs to be compiled on a Raspberry Pi due to the libraries not being available for use on other systems.
 If anyone knows how to install them on different operating systems to allow cross-compilation then please get in touch.

+## Running the application
+In the release folder you will find a binary (called Menecs) which is the main application.
+You'll need to customise the json files in the screens folder (and the folder will need to be next to the binary, along with the images folder).
+You'll also need to install and run the fbcp application https://github.com/juj/fbcp-ili9341.
+Every time a screen is changed the json file is reread so you can hot-swap json files.

 ## Prerequisites for development
 You'll need to install the following prerequisites before getting the OpenVG library